 Brady James Forrest is an Adjunct Lecturer in the Women’s and Gender Studies program at Georgetown University and a PhD candidate in the Department of English at George Washington University where he also received his Master’s degrees in American Studies and English.

-His dissertation,“Offering Melancholia: Performance and Grief for Minoritarian Worldmaking,” looks to moments of death and their aftermaths in 20th and 21st century literature and visual culture to put forward melancholia as a structured position and mode of doing that enables an envisioning of minoritarian life into the future.
+His dissertation,“A Sensuous Melancholia,” analyzes 20th and 21st century literary and visual works of mourning to put forward melancholia as a structured position and mode of doing that enables an envisioning of minoritarian life into the future.
 The project traverses a range of generic forms and cultural locations to showcase the ways loss can function as a site of communal worldmaking.

 Forrest has presented work at the American Studies Association Annual Meeting, the Mezipatra Queer Film Festival, the Museum of Popular Culture Conference, the DC Queer Studies Symposium, the Northeast MLA Annual Convention, and the Critical Ethnic Studies Association Conference.
 In 2017, he was selected to present his paper titled “Crip Feelings/Feeling Crip” in the Disability and Emotion Seminar Series hosted by the Center for Culture and Disability Studies at Liverpool Hope University.
 A revised version of the presentation is now available in a special issue of the Journal of Literary and Cultural Disability Studies.